progit/progit/de/04-git-server/01-chapter4.markdown

 <!--To give another user write access to your project, click the “Add another collaborator” link.
 A new text box appears, into which you can type a username.
 As you type, a helper pops up, showing you possible username matches.
 When you find the correct user, click the Add button to add that user as a collaborator on your project (see Figure 4-11).-->

-Um einem anderen Benutzer Schreibrechte zu Deinem Projekt zu gewähren, kannst Du auf den "Add another collaborator"-Link klicken.
+Um einem anderen Benutzer Schreibrechte zu Deinem Projekt zu gewähren, kannst Du auf den „Add another collaborator“-Link klicken.
 Daraufhin erscheint ein Eingabefeld, in welches Du die Benutzer eingeben kannst.
 Während des Tippens, erscheint ein kleines Popup, welches Benutzernamen anzeigt, die deiner Eingabe entsprechen.
-Wenn Du den gewünschten Benutzer gefunden hast, kannst du die "Add"-Schaltfläche betätigen, um diesen Benutzer als Mitarbeiter zu Deinem Projekt hinzuzufügen (siehe Abbildung 4-11).
+Wenn Du den gewünschten Benutzer gefunden hast, kannst du die „Add“-Schaltfläche betätigen, um diesen Benutzer als Mitarbeiter zu Deinem Projekt hinzuzufügen (siehe Abbildung 4-11).

 <!--Figure 4-11.
 Adding a collaborator to your project.-->